hemanth-07-11/Manage-or-Create-Appoinment/README.md

 ## Concepts learnt while building the same

-JSX,usestate hook, basics of Component life cycles and basics of the rendering were learnt and practiced with this project.
+JSX,usestate hook, basics of Component life cycles and basics of the rendering, redirecting were also learnt and practiced with this project.

 # Getting Started with Create React App